HewlettPackard/Docker-SimpliVity/ops/README.md

 The playbook [distribute\_keys.yml][distribute_keys] distributes public keys between all nodes, to allow each node to password-less login to every other node.
 As this is not essential and can be regarded as a security risk (a worker node probably should not be able to log in to a UCP node, for instance), this playbook is commented out in site.yml by default and must be explicitly uncommented to enable this functionality.

 ## Register the VMs with Red Hat
 The playbook [config\_subscription.yml][config_subscription] registers and subscribes all virtual machines to the Red Hat Customer Portal.
 This is only needed if you pull packages from Red Hat.
+This playbook is commented out by default but you should uncomment it to make sure each VM registers with the Red Hat portal.
+It is commented out so that you can test the deployment first without having to unregister all the VMs from the Red Hat Customer Portal between each test.
+If you are using an internal repository, as described in the paragraph "Create a VM template", you can keep this playbook commented out.

 ## Install HAProxy
 The playbook [install\_haproxy.yml][install_haproxy] installs and configures the HAProxy package in the load balancer nodes.
 HAProxy is the chosen tool to implement load balancing between UCP nodes, DTR nodes and worker nodes.